xman40100/badnameinput/README.md

     * reset the input.
 * You CANNOT use inspect element to change the attributes.
 The app will try to correct this and will show an error message.
 * According to [proffessional standards](https://motherfuckingwebsite.com/), this is a good website.
+* Features the alphabets plus tildes for a, e, i, o, u.
+Good luck if it randomly doesn't generate all the letters.